apmoore1/stanza-batch/README.md

 ## Installation

 Requires Python 3.6.1 or later.
-As the package depends on [Stanza](https://github.com/stanfordnlp/stanza) which also depends on [Pytorch](https://pytorch.org/) we recommend that you install the version of Pytorch that suits your setup first (e.g. CPU or GPU Pytorch and then if GPU a specific CUDA version).
+As the package depends on [Stanza](https://github.com/stanfordnlp/stanza) which also depends on [PyTorch](https://pytorch.org/) we recommend that you install the version of PyTorch that suits your setup first (e.g. CPU or GPU PyTorch and then if GPU a specific CUDA version).

 ``` bash
 pip install .
 ```

-Currently it has only been tested for Stanza version `1.1.1`.

 ## Edge cases